 9. CAMP Armour ($60)

 The CAMP Armour goes old-school, making use of ABS plastic shell.
 Nevertheless, this makes up for longevity and increased durability.

-Recent updates see it holds better designs and new colors and easy-to-use rear adjustment, and it doesn’t cost much at $60.
+Recent updates show it holds better designs, new colors, and easy-to-use rear adjustment, and it doesn’t cost much at $60.
 However, it is one heavy helmet weighing 11.1 ounces.

 Despite that, it is a common sight at the crag and the ideal helmet for beginner climbers that do not mind ounces and want some style points.